top of page

 • Adopt admission and contractual strategies as other states have done to retain medical graduates.

-• Promote in-state residency opportunities to Georgia-trained MDs and DOs.
+• Promote in-state residency opportunities to Georgia-trained Doctors of Medicine (MDs) and Doctors of Osteopathic Medicine (DOs).

 The Georgia Higher Education Healthcare Initiative was created in December 2023 to address healthcare workforce shortages.

 The healthcare workforce shortage was a long time in the making.
 Despite decades of effort, Georgia continues to face a significant shortage of registered nurses (RNs) and medical doctors (MDs).
 Georgia ranks in the bottom 20% of states for healthcare professionals per capita.
-While medical and nursing schools (both public and private) have expanded enrollment, the scale of growth hasn’t matched the rising demand.
+While medical and nursing schools have expanded enrollment, the scale of growth hasn’t matched the demand.

-All these efforts have not been adequate in magnitude and scope.
+GHEHI has found that current efforts have not been adequate.
 Despite expanded class sizes in nursing and medical schools, Georgia’s efforts haven’t been sufficient to meet healthcare workforce demands.
-Growing Undergraduate Medical Education (UME) alone isn’t enough—Graduate Medical Education (GME) must also be addressed.
+Growing Undergraduate Medical Education (UME) alone isn’t enough.
+GME must also be addressed.
 Currently, over 68% of Georgia medical graduates leave the state for residency, contributing to the physician shortage (according to the 2024 Georgia Board of Health Care Workforce 2024 Composite Match Report).

 GHEHI aims to generate collaborative solutions to improve the number of RNs and MDs practicing in Georgia.
-By bringing together healthcare, academic institutions, and communities, we are striving to develop actionable steps to expand education and retention efforts.
+By bringing together healthcare, academic institutions, policymakers, and communities, GHEHI strives develop actionable steps to expand education and retention efforts.
 The time is now to expand the state’s healthcare workforce education and retention capabilities.

 GHEHI's focus is on two specific areas of action: